simonmichael/hledger/doc/SPEC-lots.md

 Postings in accounts with type `Gain` (and not otherwise classified) get ptype `gain`.

+### Unclassified lotful postings

+With `--lots`, a real posting with a nonzero lotful commodity in an asset account that was not classified (no `_ptype` tag) is an error.
+This catches lotful postings that need lot tracking but weren't recognised.

+Zero-amount lotful postings (e.g. `0 AAPL = 100 AAPL` balance assertions)
+are exempt: no lot movement occurs, so no classification is needed.
+This applies regardless of whether the amount was written explicitly or left implicit.

+(`isUnclassifiedLotfulPosting` in Lots.hs)

 ### Counterpart detection

 Transfer detection uses precomputed maps keyed by (commodity, |quantity|):